r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 ✔ Import Redirections Using CSV File
 ✔ Categorize Redirections for Grouping
 ✔ One-Click Redirection for 404s
-✔ Monitor Search Performance of Entire Portfolio [My Account] ✔ Easy and Advanced Mode
+✔ Monitor Search Performance of Entire Portfolio
+✔ Easy and Advanced Mode

 **Miscellaneous**